-- (d) The Executive Options were granted on 19 March 2021, each with an exercise price of \$0.30, an expiry date of 18 March 2024 and are subject to escrow until 19 May 2023 - The terms and conditions of the Executive Options are in Section 16.3 (Rights Attached to Executive Options) of the (e) Lithium Energy Prospectus. - (f) The disclosures of security holdings above are in accordance with the accounting standards which require disclosure of securities held directly, indirectly or beneficially by each key management person, a close member of the family of that person, or an entity over which either of these persons have, directly or indirectly, control, joint control or significant influence (as defined under Accounting Standard AASB 124 Related Party Disclosures)
+- (A) The Executive Options (\$0.30, 18 March 2024) were granted on 19 March 2021, each with an exercise price of \$0.30 and an expiry date of 18 March 2024 and are subject to escrow until 19 May 2023.
+The terms and conditions of these Executive Options are in Section 16.3 (Rights Attached to Executive Options) of the Lithium Energy Prospectus (dated 30 March 2021). - (B) The Executive Options (\$1.39, 29 November 2024) were granted on 30 November 2021, each with an exercise price of \$1.39 and an expiry date of 29 November 2024.
+The terms and conditions of these Executive Options are in Annexure B (Terms and Conditions of New Executive Options) of LEL's Notice of Annual General Meeting and Explanatory Statement dated 18 October 2021 and released on ASX on 28 October 2021. - (C) The disclosures of security holdings above are in accordance with the accounting standards which require disclosure of securities held directly, indirectly or beneficially by each key management person, a close member of the family of that person, or an entity over which either of these persons have, directly or indirectly, control, joint control or significant influence (as defined under Accounting Standard AASB 124 Related Party Disclosures).

-(9)Voting and Comments on the Remuneration Report at Last AGM
+(9) Voting and Comments on the Remuneration Report at Last AGM